williamconnorbean/resume/index.md

 ### **SummerVibes App**{:.green} `2020`{:.dates}

-Web application used to track statistics about my friends and I annual collaborative Spotify playlist.
+Web application used to track statistics about me and my friends annual collaborative Spotify playlist.
 Developed utilizing React with Redux, Express.js and the Spotify Web API.

 ### **Music Visualizer**{:.green} `2019`{:.dates}